mabiesen/My_Site_OLD_NO_RAILS/README.md

 Anticipating:
 *  Fix all typos and missing spaces in portfolio
-*  Search Pis for more scripts to load to Github; currently lacking for certain languages.
+*  Search Pis for more scripts to load to Github; currently lacking for certain languages
-*  Wix to release namespace for mattbiesen.com.
-Submitted request, put in ticket.
-Then link to matthewbiesen.com.
-*  To create index page.
-Index page will make it easy to highlight major projects and provide a familiar place from and to which the user can navigate.
-*  To link Resume and Coverletter to cv page.
-They will be displayed in pdf form with a print option.
-Change star reference to portfolio on CV page.
+*  To provide print option for resume on cv page and resume page.
 *  Provide a print option for all career-related web pages, and an easy print-all.
 *  Provide page of travel and hobbies.
 *  Provide information on the Biesen Brothers and link to website.
+*  Obtain pictures of projects and family/friends/etc.  Need to profile pic and biesen brothers pic.